SalamanderMike/node_site_template/README.md

 # Node/Angular Demonstration
-This app is designed to exemplify angular.js integration onto a Node.js backend utilizing Angular routing, filters, directives, factories, and services.
+This app is designed to demonstrate angularJS integration onto a NodeJS backend utilizing Angular routing, filters, directives, factories, and services.